The Bible, Commentaries & Sermons

 “and of them five belong to Moses; the Prophets, who were after Moses, wrote down what was done in their times in thirteen books, and the remaining four books contain hymns to God, and precepts for the conduct of human life”.

-Some Galileo-Judean sources suggest that bibles used in the land of Israel may not have included the Book of Esther.
+Some historical, Galilean-Judean sources suggest that bibles used in the land of Israel may not have included the Book of Esther.
 Very few copies of the Book of Esther have been found in the Land of Israel, in contrast to the wealth of copies of other books.
-However, most copies are found in areas where the Babylonian Jewish community dwelt.
+However, most copies that do exist are found in areas where the Babylonian Jewish community dwelt.
 Purim is therefore considered a “local” Jewish folk festival, not a national one (like Chanukkah), or a biblical one (like Passover or Sukkot).
-It appears in the Babylonian Jewish bibles, where the scroll of Esther originated, but hardly in any Galileo-Judean ones.
+It appears in the Babylonian Jewish bibles, where the scroll of Esther originated, but hardly in any Galilean-Judean ones.

-Here then is the order that Josephus probably knew:
+Here then is the order that Josephus probably knew, which make up the 22 he spoke of:

 20. Song of Songs